Easter Pillow Decor DIY

 Parchment paper or cardboard to fit inside the pillow while painting.

-Free motion quilting foot for your machine (varies by sewing machine brand)
+Free motion presser foot for your machine (varies by sewing machine brand)

 I suggest you make a cardboard Easter egg pattern.
-I made two sizes and just printed an egg from the internet to use as my pattern.
+You can free-hand draw or just size and print an egg from the internet to use as your pattern.

 Also, you need to put either cardboard or parchment paper inside the pillow.
 When you paint it you don’t want the paint to stain the backside of the pillow cover.